Posters, slides and more! Summer Camp Resources for our churches are in the mail and online

 Please do not arrive early as your child WILL NOT be ready to leave.

-The last activity of each session is an all-camp closing circle.
+The last activity of each session is a closing circle.
 This is a meaningful time for many campers, so we try to keep interruptions to a minimum.

 When you arrive, a greeter will provide further instructions.